MolimoWang/EventManagementSystem/03-design/usecases/docs/08-modify_account.md

 ### Course of Events-- Administrator Modifying Organiser Account
 - The administrator is on the view all accounts page(07-view_all_accounts_administrators.png), the default selection area is "Administrator" part.
 - The administrator select Customer part to see all organiser accounts(07-view_all_accounts_organisers.png).
-- The administrator selects "edit" option of a customer account from the list.
+- The administrator selects "edit" option of an organiser account from the list.
 - The system displays the modify account page (13-edit_organizer_account.png) which shows the details of the selected account as editable fields.
 - The administrator enters the updated details of the account.
 - The administrator clicks "Submit" to confirm the modifications.